mattrondel/C859/README.md

 Post exam notes:

+Areas I sucked in:
+try/except
+loops I didnt use any anywhere I didn where to use them

+QUOTED STUFF FROM HERE: https://github.com/mattrondel/C859/edit/main/CI_Advice_after_1srt

+ being able to open files and read from and write to them  NEED TO CHECK THIS "is covered pretty well in Ch 14 and 31 and their Labs."

+"Remember, it’s a good idea to use the str strip() method on input() calls almost by default.
+Watch lines inside of file content and strip those line returns if

+needed as well.
+Take a look at zyDE 10.3.2 for a perfect example of how (and why) to do this."

+"D335/C859 v4 Exam Review recording.
+(2 hours, 25 min)"

 dictaries how to get the ID of an item in a dictionary like you input a name of somthing in a dictonary or list how can you get the ID back in dicts how